BlastTea/MWidget/README.md

   );
   ```
 - ## ChooseDialog
-  A dialog to choose multiple or single list
+  A dialog to choose multiple or single list.
   ### Usage
   ```dart
   NavigationHelper.to(